oroinc/documentation/commerce/user_guide/system/commerce_configuration/sales_info.rst

 However:

-* When **Use System** checkbox is enabled, system settings override website or organization.
+* When **Use System** check box is enabled, system settings override website or organization.
-* When **Use Organization** checkbox is enabled, organization settings override system.
+* When **Use Organization** check box is enabled, organization settings override system.

 With this in mind, we will have a look at how sales representative information is configured at each level.